 wayland- Containing basics for fully functional tiling wayland setup:

-kitty- Terminal emulator (GPU accelerated and configurable)
+wezterm- Terminal emulator (fast, understandable and lua configurable)

 nvim- Neovim configuration